 50 Vassileos Konstantinou Ave, Pangrati

-A must for all art lovers, with works by Greece’s best-known painters as well as European masters (such as Rembrandt, Picasso and Matisse) in a recently reopened building that’s as eye-catching as some of the artwork on display.
+A must for all art lovers, with works by Greece’s best-known painters as well as European masters (such as Rembrandt and Picasso) in a recently reopened building that’s as eye-catching as some of the artwork on display.
 But the real attraction of the National Gallery is that it traces all the pivotal moments of modern Greek history – from the post-Byzantine years to the revolution against the Ottomans and the establishment of the modern Greek state – through more than 1,000 works of art.
 It’s hard to think of a more beautiful history lesson.

 Benaki Museum of Greek Culture